dcernst/dcernst.github.io/teaching/mat411s16/journal.md

 ## Week 8 ##

 <ul class="fa-ul">
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, March 7:</b> Today began with me discussing which theorems at the end of Chapter 5 required the function to be an isomorphism.
 We will return to this issue in a couple chapters.
 Next, we split the class up into seven small groups, each of which was tasked with discussing a particular homework problem.
-ER, GG and KF, AT, and AM presented 6.3/6.4(abcdef), 6.4(ghijk)/6.5, 6.6, and 6.7, respectively.
+ER, GG and KF, AT, and AM1 presented 6.3/6.4(abcdef), 6.4(ghijk)/6.5, 6.6, and 6.7, respectively.
 Unfortunately, we didn't get to 6.8, 6.9, 6.10, and 6.11, which we will try to squeeze in next time.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, March 9:</b> Coming soon.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, March 11:</b> coming soon.</li>
 </ul>